Orban meets Trump at Mar-a-Lago on Russia-Ukraine ‘peace mission’

 Orban, a longtime Trump supporter, also visited Kyiv, Moscow and Beijing in the past two weeks on a self-styled ‘peace mission’ to end the Russia-Ukraine war.

-Hungarian Prime Minister Viktor Orban has met with former US President Donald Trump at his Mar-a-Lago home in Florida where the pair discussed the “possibilities of peace”, the latest stop in Orban’s solo run to secure a ceasefire in the Russia-Ukraine war.
+Hungary’s Viktor Orban has met with former US President Donald Trump at his Mar-a-Lago home in Florida where they discussed the “possibilities of peace”, the latest stop in the prime minister’s solo run to secure a ceasefire in the Russia-Ukraine war.

-Orban, a longtime Trump supporter, has visited Kyiv, Moscow and Beijing in the past two weeks on a self-styled “peace mission”, which has angered Hungary’s NATO allies.
+Orban, a longtime Trump supporter, has visited Ukraine, Russia and China in the past two weeks on a self-styled “peace mission”, which has angered Hungary’s NATO allies.

 Keep readinglist of 3 items